mariamALLI/circle-3-presentation/slides.md

 transition: fade-out
 ---

 <v-clicks animate=''>

 # Arrays

-An Array in Javascript is a data structure used to store multiple values in a single variable.
-These values can be of any types: numbers, strings, objects, or even other arrays.
-Arrays in Javascript are 0-based indexed.
-This means the first element is at index 0, the second at index 1 and so on.
+An array in JavaScript is a data structure that stores multiple values in a single variable.
+These values can be of any type, such as numbers, strings, objects, or even other arrays.
+Arrays are zero-indexed, meaning the first element is at index 0, the second at index 1, and so on.

 ```javascript
 // Empty Array Declaration